apache/metron/metron-interface/metron-rest/README.md

     * 404 - Document with UUID and sensor type not found

 ### `GET /api/v1/search/column/metadata`
-  * Description: Get column metadata for each index in the list of indicies
+  * Description: Get column metadata for the list of indices with duplicates removed.
+Columns that exist in multiple indices with different types will be excluded.
   * Input:
       * indices - Indices
   * Returns: